Welcome to PHIL-241:

 Ethical Issues in Healthcare

 - Required Reading:

-- UD Library and internet resources.
+- There is no text to purchase, we'll use UD Library and internet resources.
 See Timetable for details.
 To access UD resources from off campus, you may need to use UD's VPN software, or the Library's Proxify Button.

 - Tue & Thu, 9:30 - 10:45 am.
 In

 Informed discussion of the ethics of healthcare must acknowledge the constraints of political and economic reality.
 In this course we will make an interdisciplinary examination of competing considerations of ethics, justice, and practical policy in the provision of healthcare.
 Among the questions addressed will be: What are the aims of healthcare and how can success be measured?
 Is there a right to healthcare?
 Who should pay?
 How should scarce resources be distributed?

 NB: Important resources for this class are available to registered students viaCanvas@UD.

 In case you wondered, this is what economists do all day.

 - As a UD faculty member, I am required to notify the UD Title IX coordinator of any report of behavior that constitutes sexual misconduct under UD policy.